agohorel/aleph/docs/README.md

 #### Import Assets:

-Use the labeled buttons to import custom 3D models, textures, fonts, and shaders to use in your sketches.
+Use the labeled buttons to import custom 3D models, images, fonts, videos, and glsl shaders to use in your sketches.
 Files will be imported to the folder `resources/app/aleph_modules/core/assets`.

 #### Available Assets: